How to Pay for College Without Federal Loans

 5. Attend a Community College

 Attending a community college before transferring to a four-year university is another option to cut tuition costs.
 Some community colleges even offer tuition-free programs.
-Not to mention, when attending a local community college it may be easier to remain living at home with mom and dad which can cut down living expenses massively.
+Not to mention, when attending a local community college, it may be easier to remain living at home with mom and dad which can cut down living expenses massively.

 6. Earn College Credit in High School for Free

 Some community colleges partner with local school districts to give high school students the opportunity to take college classes for free which allows them to earn college credits in high school.
 Taking advantage of free college classes while in high school can make the cost of attending college later cheaper — especially if the student can graduate early as a result.
+Advanced placement (AP) classes in high school can have a similar benefit.

 7. Ask for Family Donations